JUROR INFORMATION

 Jury Trial Status

-The jury trial scheduled for March 19, 2024, WILL NOT be going forward and jurors do not need to report.
-Your service for this year is complete.
+The jury trial scheduled for November 26, 2024, WILL NOT be going forward and jurors do not need to report.
 Thank you.

 Please Do NOT Report for Jury Duty: